Easiklip Floating Hardwood Floor Installation (With Floor Clips)

 Our clip design:

-Each clip contains 3 silicone rubbers which are designed to set an automatic expansion gap between each row.
+Each clip contains 3 silicone rubbers which are designed to set an automatic expansion gap between each row of flooring.

 How to fit the clips to the flooring:

 As shown in the video above, to fit the clips to the flooring:

 - Locate the single orange silicone buffer and the two green silicone buffers